 Have you got articular cartilage injury of your knee?
-It can lead to arthritis if neglected.
+Cartilage repair can cure knee pain in India.
+Otherwise it can lead to arthritis.
 Prompt treatment can prevent this.
 Learn more about this here.

 Articular cartilage is the lining cartilage at the end of bones of all synovial or bag like joints.
 It has the properties of stress dissipation and lowering the friction within joints.
 It is responsible for preserving the effortless mobility of all joints.
 Complete loss of articular cartilage results in osteoarthritis.
 Osteoarthritis is a form of joint failure like heart failure or kidney failure.
 In pre-arthritic forms cartilage loss is localised.
 It is seen in the following conditions.